V-Sekai/godot-sentry-native/README.md

 1. Upload debug symbols.
 1. `sentry-cli debug-files upload bin --org godot --project godot-project` Use `--wait` if you want to see errors.

-## Create a Gitchtip account

-Documentation to be written.

 ## Create a Sentry.io account

 Sentry.io is a hosted service that listens for crashes from your game, saves them, then presents them in a pretty dashboard.
 It's free for the first 5,000 crashes per month.
 Or you can run your own sentry server if you prefer.